david-stewart/jet_and_thermal/readme.md

  These last two files are entirely analogous to those in `NoBrickInput`.
  Manually check the directories so that there are comparable events in each cross section bin for both.
-In analysis, two of the three highest cross-section groups were represented in the NoBrickInput data (although this is all essentially min-bias data).
+In analysis, two of the three highest cross-section groups were represented only in the NoBrickInput data (although this is all essentially min-bias data) and were consequently removed.
 If needed, remove them here, too.

   - Apply the neural network correction on the bricks, so run:
     - M_angularity_NoBrick/ApplyModel.ipynb